Photo by Dan Brown

 Parts Work

 I will introduce you to a variation of Internal Family Systems theory that postulates that we are made up of several parts or intrapsychic systems .
 When these parts are balanced an individual experiences well being.
 However if any of these parts are marginalized, given too much power or in conflict with other parts, this can affect the system as a whole and activate defensiveness, anxiety, and sabotaging behaviors.
-Together we will examine the make-up of each of your unique parts systems, and also how each of your parts relate to each other as well as with your partner’s parts.
+Together we will examine the make-up of each of your unique parts systems, and also how each of your own parts relate to each other, as well as with your partner’s parts.

 Deep Dive